-- A commitment to teamwork; - Maintaining an open mind to new ideas or different perspectives in the professional environment; - Pursuit of excellence; - A commitment to continual improvement (e.g., setting expectations beyond the minimum requirements); and - Social responsibility. - A27.
-A culture that promotes a commitment to quality is likely to involve clear, consistent, frequent and effective actions, including communications, at all levels within the firm, that emphasize the firm's commitment to quality.
+- A26.
+The firm's culture is an important factor in influencing the behaviour of personnel.
+Relevant ethical requirements ordinarily establish the principles of professional ethics, and are further addressed in the relevant ethical requirements component of this ASQM.
+Professional values and attitudes may include, for example: - Professional manner, for example, timeliness, courteousness, respect, accountability, responsiveness, and dependability; - A commitment to teamwork; - Maintaining an open mind to new ideas or different perspectives in the professional environment; - Pursuit of excellence; - A commitment to continual improvement (e.g., setting expectations beyond the minimum requirements); and - Social responsibility. - A27.
+A culture that promotes a commitment to quality is likely to involve clear, consistent, frequent and effective actions, including communications, at all levels within the firm, that emphasise the firm's commitment to quality.
 The tone at the top and the attitude towards quality, including reinforcing the importance of professional ethics, values and attitudes, are set by the individual(s) assigned ultimate responsibility and accountability for the system of quality management through their personal conduct, communication and actions.
-The attitude towards quality is further shaped and reinforced by other personnel who are expected to embed or demonstrate the behaviors that reflect the firm's commitment to quality. - A28.
+The attitude towards quality is further shaped and reinforced by other personnel who are expected to embed or demonstrate the behaviours that reflect the firm's commitment to quality. - A28.
 The nature and extent of the actions of the individual(s) assigned ultimate responsibility and accountability for the system of quality management in establishing the firm's culture may depend on factors such as the size, structure, geographical dispersion and complexity of the firm.
 For example, a smaller firm may be able to establish the desired culture through the direct interaction of firm leadership with other personnel.
 For a larger firm in which personnel are dispersed across many geographical locations, more formal communication may be necessary.
-Other actions that may be taken to establish the expected behavior of personnel include creating a code of conduct.
+Other actions that may be taken to establish the expected behaviour of personnel include creating a code of conduct.